Kinsey Ag is commited to helping those affected in Ukraine.

 We encourage everyone to check out the website World to Rebuild Rural Ukraine, linked above.
 This organization receives 100% of the money for the sale of the tickets and other donations to use for helping small farmers in Ukraine who most need help to continue to farm due to the damages of the war being fought there.

 If you would like to help, please consider buying a ticket, or donating to this cause using the following links:

-We specialize in correcting soil fertility problems of farms, ranches, vineyards, orchards, gardens and lawns…
+We specialize in correcting soil fertility problems of farms, ranches, vineyards, orchards, gardens, and lawns…

-Benefit from our more than 30 years of field experience.
+Benefit from our more than 40 years of field experience.
 Working with growers in all 50 U.S. States and more than 75 countries around the world, balancing and maintaining the soil to obtain quality crop production.